KessokuTeaTime/Faded-Widgets/README.md

 ### Faded Widgets for Fabric `1.20~1.20.1`

 > [!WARNING]
 > This version of **Faded Widgets** is outdated.
-Newer modifies will only be made to the latst few versions.
+Newer modifications will only be made to the latst few versions.